robinbhatt4/HackerRank/README.md

-1.This is only for Educational Purpose.
+This is only for Educational Purpose.

-2. Answers for HackerRank Java Questions.
+Answers for HackerRank Java Questions.
-3.
-4. You Know The Drill.
+You Know The Drill.